samsalisbury/circleci-multi-file-config/README.md

 Once that is done, see the [usage README] in that directory.

-It is usually safe to perform this installation even if you already have a `.circleci/config.yml` and you can begin breaking up the config into separate files under the `.circleci/config` directory, as you see fit.
+If you already have a `.circleci/config.yml` simply rename it to `@config.yml` and then run `make ci-config`.
+You can begin breaking up the `@config.yml` into separate files under the `.circleci/config` directory, as you see fit.

 This is all supported by the circleci-cli tool anyway,